 Oscillations now on the three lower ranges, but nothing much on the higher ranges.
 Replacing the components in the HF section had little effect, but replacing the bakelite vave holder with a nylon one helped extend the range over which stable oscillation was possible.
 However in the end I gave up on the 9003 thinking that perhaps it may have been adversely affected by many hours of high heater voltage.
 The valve base was rewired and an EF91 was substituted (not quite as easy as it may seem since the glass envelope is slightly longer).
 Eureka!
 Oscillations of reasonable purity available over all six ranges.
 The schematic diagram of the unit as it was before the latter modification is shown below.

-This one was sold on ebay last year and a similar one without the meter is currently for sale (April 2005) at www.crowthornetubes.com/testers.htm
+This one was sold on ebay in 2004 and a similar one without the meter is currently for sale (April 2005) at www.crowthornetubes.com/testers.htm

 I have now found in a 1953 copy of "Wireless World" an advertisement for a 100Kc/s-100Mc/s signal generator type 10 manufactured by Homelab Instruments Ltd, 615-617 High Road, Leyton, London E10.
 I assume that mine is an earlier model from the same firm.

 Here are two pictures of the type 10 owned by Ralph which show how the mechanical design has been simplified and how it still used similar ex government components